 Functional & athletic movement cannot function optimally if there are muscle imbalances.
 Muscle imbalances lead to injuries.
 Injuries can bring training to a complete stop of progression.

-Core Stability Is a Solution for Lower Back Pain
+Core Stability Can Help for Lower Back Pain

 If you’re like me, then too much sitting gave you chronic lower back pain.
 Chiropractic and ergonomics was not enough for me.
 I had to go through a core strengthening program to keep back-attacks away.